If you’ve ever traveled abroad be it for vacation, work or as a study-abroad experience, you’re bound to have experienced culture shock.

 4. Recovery

 I knew returning would be difficult – how could it compare to what we had experienced?
-But I didn’t know just how difficult re-acclimating would be.
+But I underestimated just how difficult re-acclimating would be.

 What is Reverse Culture Shock?

-While a good chunk of attention was given to culture shock, our advisors didn’t really prepare us for reverse culture shock.
-As the above graph shows, it follows a similar curve to culture shock:
+While a good chunk of attention was given to culture shock, our advisors didn’t prepare us at all for reverse culture shock.
+As the above graph shows, it follows a similar curve to culture shock.

 1. Return Home